Robertfarb/whiteboarding-curriculum/meta/app-academy/peer-reviews.md

 ## Instructions

-You'll be assigned two people every day from W10D2..W11D2 (through W10D5 in SF) and you'll review all of their job application materials.
+You'll be assigned two people every day from W10D2..W10D5 and you'll review all of their job application materials.
 That includes:

 * Resume
 * Cover Letter